 Risk 4.
 Technical challenges.
 The process of setting up a validator node requires technical expertise, a stable Internet connection, and strict compliance with network rules.
 For violating requirements, you risk penalties and losing your stake.

 That said, being an early staker of ETH has a lot of benefits.
-Etherum showed impressive growth this year and it’s not slowing down so far.
+Ethereum showed impressive growth this year and it’s not slowing down so far.
 The network’s APY (annual percentage yield) now is much larger than it's expected to be in the future.
-By being among the new staking programs’ first participants, you get a headstart for your staking process and jump on the bandwagon of future rewards.
+By being among the new staking programs’ first participants, you get a headstart on your staking process and jump on the bandwagon of future rewards.

-How could Ethereum 2.0 affect Ethereum’s price?
+How To Buy Ethereum 2.0

 Ethereum 2.0 is estimated to increase the Ethereum value.
 The increased transaction speed, lowered gas fees, and higher scalability of the system will open new use cases for Ethereum.
 Consequently, the ETH currency will gain higher adoption and increase its market cap.

 With the PoS, the 51% attack is much more unlikely.
-If a user starts buying out a suspicious amount of token, such an increase in demand will cause ETH value to rise.
+If a user starts buying out a suspicious amount of tokens, such an increase in demand will cause ETH value to rise.
 So, each next purchase will become more expensive.
 This pattern can be easily detected — with PoS, carrying out a spontaneous attack is almost impossible.
 With PoW, things were different — a lot of server providers and governmental entities have access to tremendous amounts of computing power and can misuse them with little-to-no oversight.